Massive Spatial Qubits for Testing Macroscopic Nonclassicality and Casimir Induced Entanglement

-We are achieving our tool by combining ideas from two different quantum technologies together: photonic quantum information processing and the trapping, cooling and manipulation of micro-crystals.
-In the former field it is known that a qubit can be encoded in the spatial mode of a single photon by passing it through an effective Young's double slit \cite{taguchi2008measurement}.
-These qubits, called Young qubits, and their qudit (quantum d-level system) counterparts \cite{ghosh2018spatially,sawant2014nonclassical}, have been exploited to perform certain quantum information processes \cite{kolenderski2012aharon,rengaraj2018measuring}.
-However, this useful encoding has not yet been adapted to other quantum technologies.
-On the other hand, we have had a rapid development recently in the field of levitated quantum objects -- namely nano and micro-crystals, starting with theoretical ideas \cite{chang2010cavity,romero2010toward,barker2010cavity} and culminating in recent cooling to the ground state and verification of energy quantization \cite{delic2020cooling,tebbenjohanns2019cold}.
-While several schemes for verifying quantum superpositions of distinct states of such objects have been proposed to date, in these schemes, either the $x, y$ and $z$ motions are measured as infinite dimensional quantum systems \cite{romero2011quantum, bateman2014near, yin2013large} rather than being discretized as an effective qubit, or never measured at all (only ancillary systems coupled to them, such as spins are measured \cite{scala2013matter, wan2016free}).
-Adapting the idea of Young qudits from photonic technologies, we show here how to make them applicable to massive systems.
-Note that the idea of encoding a qubit in a continuous variable system was first proposed as a quantum error correction code \cite{gottesman2001encoding}, although that uses a very different encoding, and uses a harmonic oscillator system rather than a free particle, which is not ideal in our large mass context as any trapping mechanism itself causes decoherence.
-While our focus in this paper is to show how well Young qubits facilitate the probing of the macroscopic limits of quantum mechanics and testing the quantum nature of an unavoidable interaction between neutral macroscopic objects (i.e., the Casimir interaction), it is quite possible that this spatial qubit encoding and measurements may be applied to lower mass (less decohering) neutral objects such as atoms in free flight, as qubits in quantum information processing.
+We are achieving our tool by combining ideas from two different quantum technologies: photonic quantum information processing and the trapping and cooling of nano-crystals.
+In the former field a qubit can be encoded in the spatial mode of a single photon by passing it through an effective Young's double slit \cite{taguchi2008measurement}.
+These qubits, called Young qubits, and their d-level counterparts \cite{ghosh2018spatially,sawant2014nonclassical}, have been exploited in quantum information \cite{kolenderski2012aharon,rengaraj2018measuring}.
+On the other hand, we have had a rapid development recently in the field of levitated quantum nano-objects \cite{chang2010cavity,romero2010toward,barker2010cavity} culminating in their ground state cooling and the verification of energy quantization \cite{delic2020cooling,tebbenjohanns2019cold}.
+While several schemes for verifying quantum superposition of distinct states of such objects have been proposed to date, in these schemes, either the $x, y$ and $z$ motions are measured as infinite dimensional systems \cite{romero2011quantum, bateman2014near, yin2013large} rather than being discretized as an effective qubit, or never measured at all (only ancillary systems coupled to them are measured \cite{scala2013matter, wan2016free}).
+Here we adapt the idea of Young qubits from photonic technologies to massive systems.
+Note that a very different encoding of a qubit in the continuous variables of a harmonic oscillator was proposed long ago for quantum error correction \cite{gottesman2001encoding}, which is not suited to an untrapped nano-crystal.